The Most Valuable Lessons We Learned From “Tuesdays With Morrie”

 “We need to forgive ourselves.
 For all the things we didn’t do.
 All the things we should have done.
 You can’t get stuck on the regrets of what should have happened.”

-Most of us find it hard to forgive others, but what we don’t know is that it’s even harder to forgive ourselves.
+Most of us find it hard to forgive others, but we don’t know that it’s even harder to forgive ourselves.
 We tend to hold grudges in life, and somehow, it is the reason why we can’t entirely be happy.

 Live Your Life As If It Is Your Last Day